v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/08_0502-Configuring User Profiles.md

 6. Select **Browse**, expand **This PC**, select **Local Disk (C:)**, select **OK**, select **Next**, and then select **Finish**.
-A shortcut to local disk C is added to the desktop.
+A shortcut to local disk
+    C: is added to the desktop.

 7. On the taskbar, select **Start**, type **notepad**, and then press Enter.